jwrpalmer99/indy-dice-stats/README.md

   - Record GM blind rolls (blindroll) in stats.
 - **Allow Players to See GM Stats** (World)
   - Include/exclude GM stats from non-GM views and All Players.
+- **Roll Processing Delay (ms)** (World)
+  - Delay processing chat and Midi-QOL rolls to allow other worfklows to finish.
+When Dice So Nice is active, processing waits for its completion hook instead of this delay.
 - **Show Latest Roll** (Client)
   - Show the "Latest Roll" monitor area in the title.
 - **Only Monitor d20** (Client)